wellyshen/react-cool-starter/README.md

 * 404 error page and redirect handling.
 * Integrate [Jest](https://facebook.github.io/jest/) with [enzyme](https://github.com/airbnb/enzyme) as the solution for writing unit tests with code coverage support.
 * [Yarn](https://yarnpkg.com/lang/en/) as the package manager.

-## Real Case Study

-* [BECK Friends](https://www.beckfriends.com/) is an international deliver service, which is built base on this starter boilerplate.
-Congrats for successful migrating to React.

 ## Requirements